 8 I examined models that included number of siblings as a control to capture aspects of family composition in the household where the respondent was raised.
 The number of siblings enters into all regressions as a categorical variable with four levels: 3 siblings or less (includes no siblings), 4 to 6 siblings, 7-9, and 10 or more.
 A dummy variable coded 0 or 1 accounts for the presence of 2 parents in the family or household of the respondent when the respondent was 14 years of age.
 These covariates were never significant across various estimations reported below.
-9 All estimations reported herein should be interpreted as average effects at a national level.
-Further analysis beyond the scope of the present article may deepen our understanding of region-specific effects that impinge on occupational status.
+All estimations reported herein should be interpreted as average effects at a national level.

-of the youngest adult heads of household in Mexico's work force in a given year.10 The youngest cohorts refer to those that in 2006 and in 2011 reported respectively entering the work force between 2002 and 2006, and between 2007 and 2011.
+of the youngest adult heads of household in Mexico's work force in a given year.
+The youngest cohorts refer to those that in 2006 and in 2011 reported respectively entering the work force between 2002 and 2006, and between 2007 and 2011.
 Since estimates in table 3 pertain to the status of the first occupation, net intra-year differences across cohorts are not confounded with the potential effect of work experience.
 The table segments the results into three panels.

 The first panel in table 3 (panel a) reports separately by year, cohort fixed effects in the absence of controls for education or socioeconomic characteristics.
-Unmediated relative cohort differences rise monotonically until approximately the 1977-81 cohort.11 This is a "raw cohort" effect present in both 2006 and in 2011.
-While statistically significant, the substantive significance of these inter-cohort arrays is ambiguous.12 Since differences in status attainment in the ISEI scale should only be considered substantively important if five points or larger, differences between cohorts from 1962-66 through the 1977-81 are not substantively significant as they remain within less than five points.
+Unmediated relative cohort differences rise monotonically until approximately the 1977-81 cohort.
+This is a "raw cohort" effect present in both 2006 and in 2011.
+While statistically significant, the substantive significance of these inter-cohort arrays is ambiguous.
+12 Since differences in status attainment in the ISEI scale should only be considered substantively important if five points or larger, differences between cohorts from 1962-66 through the 1977-81 are not substantively significant as they remain within less than five points.
 For example, the 1962-66 cohort has a relative position that is -8.86 relative to the youngest respondents, and the 1977-81 had a corresponding relative score of -6.1 points.
 This pattern suggests a substantive plateau in raw ISEI scores of first occupations since the midst of the "desarrollo estabilizador" until the beginning of Miguel de la Madrid's presidency.
 For labor cohorts that have entered Mexico's labor force since the early 1980s, raw cohort differences in attainment are not distinct, suggesting that, in the absence of compositional distinctions due to social background or education, labor cohorts since the 1980s, would have entered the work force on average at equivalently ranked occupations.
 More generally, labor cohorts that entered between the early 1960s and the late 1970s, while not substantively different among each other, seem to comprise a distinct group in that their entry points into Mexico's labor market remained substantively below that of labor cohorts that entered Mexico's work force from 1982 to the present.